 The on and offshore cleanup costs are also expensive and impact tourism activity.
-Ghost nets can even represent a threat to recreational divers in idyllic snorkeling and scuba spots.
+Ghost nets can even threaten recreational divers in idyllic snorkeling and scuba spots.

 According to marine specialists, it is estimated that ghost nets account for 10 percent of all trash floating in the world's oceans.

-However, it is impossible to quantify the number of sea creatures that have already died after being entangled by ghost nets since counts rely on sightings of deceased animals.
+However, it is impossible to quantify the number of sea creatures that have already died after being entangled in ghost nets since counts rely on sightings of deceased animals.

 The Death Cycle